stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ## Addressing modes

 As stated earlier in this post, a program instruction represents a particular operation on a particular byte of data.
 The instruction's three-letter mnemonic determines the particular operation, but the byte of data to operate on also needs to be specified.
 Each means of specifying that byte of data is termed an addressing mode.
-The 6502 has thirteen of these:
+The 6502 has thirteen such modes:

 - Implied
 - Accumulator